-These two pieces of legislation cover lone working insofar as these laws require:
+These two pieces of legislation cover lone working insofar as these laws make it clear that:

 Employers are responsible by law for the health, safety and welfare at work of all their workers and any contractors or self-employed people doing work for them.
 These legal obligations cannot be transferred to any other person, including those people who work alone.

-The law states that employers must provide a healthy and safe working environment for everybody and that includes lone workers.
-But organising the health and safety of lone workers can be more challenging than other employees.
+The law states that employers must provide a healthy and safe working environment for everybody and that includes lone workers, but organising the health and safety of lone workers can be more challenging than it is for other employees.

 Issues that need special attention when planning safe working arrangements include:

-Some successful control measures that can be used in high risk lone worker situations is to provide mobile phones.
-Especially when provided with an app, such as that provided by staysafeapp.com.
+One successful control measure that can be used in high-risk lone worker situations is to provide mobile phones and to use one of the lone worker apps, such as an app provided by staysafeapp.com.

-Further help and other sources of advice may be able from your trade association or employers’ organisation.
-Or from trade unions and some charities, e.g the Suzy Lamplugh Trust.
+Further help and other sources of advice may be available from your trade association or employer’s organisation, or from trade unions and some charities, e.g the Suzy Lamplugh Trust.
 Suzy Lamplugh was an estate agent and went missing whilst lone working.
 The charity was set up in her memory and to help people become aware of the dangers of lone working.

 For more information on lone working and violence at work.
 Try our online course that covers the legal issues and some helpful advice.
 Plus you get a RoSPA certificate and half a CPD point.

-It is a General Health and Safety Training course.
-Safety trainers find it very useful to train relevant staff, employees and lone workers.
-Particularly those that deal face to face with the public and handle cash.
+This is is a General Health and Safety training course.
+Safety trainers find it very useful to train relevant staff, employees and lone workers, particularly those that deal face to face with the public and handle cash.
 Bar workers and anybody involved in enforcing regulations should have lone worker training.

 It meets the training requirements of the Health and Safety at Work Act 1974.
 It also meets the requirements of CHAS, SafeContractor, Construction line, Exor and other SSIP registrations plus HSE safety training requirements.